Just Another Lesbian Arab Love Story

 The other side of the rainbow

 In April 2012, they landed in the “gay Mecca” of San Francisco.
-Isabella Allende, author of Daughter of Fortune, was Charifa’s first inspiration for wanting to be in the west coast city.
+Isabella Allende, author of Daughter of Fortune, was Sarah’s first inspiration for wanting to be in the West Coast city.

 She loved the richness of the diversity and history described in the story, and wanted to see it for herself.
 Then she learned about Harvey Milk, the city’s LGBT history, and the resources available to the couple.